A dilation theoretic approach to Banach spaces

 for all polynomials $q\in \mathbb{C}[z]$, where $\widehat{W}$ is the unitary (i.e. surjective isometry) $\widehat{W}:= W:\mathbb{X}\to W(\mathbb{X})$ and $P_{_{W(\mathbb{X})}}$ is the norm-one projection of $\widetilde{\X}$ onto $W(\mathbb{X})$.
 Moreover, such an isometric dilation is called \textit{minimal} if

 \end{defn}

-The fact that every Hilbert space contraction dilates to a Hilbert space isometry makes the following three statements equivalent: $T$ is a contraction on a Hilbert space $\HS$, the operator $I-T^*T$ is positive definite, $T$ is an operator (on $\HS$) that admits an isometric dilation.
+In Section \ref{sec:NEW-02}, we explicitly justify Definition \ref{Definition of Dilation of contractions on Banach space-1} with proofs as our approach differs from the previous notions of Banach space dilation, e.g., see \cite{Stroescu, AE, AL 1, AL 2, Peller, SJ}.
+The fact that every Hilbert space contraction dilates to a Hilbert space isometry makes the following three statements equivalent: $T$ is a contraction on a Hilbert space $\HS$; the operator $I-T^*T$ is positive definite; $T$ is an operator (on $\HS$) that admits an isometric dilation.
 Also, an easy computation shows that if $T$ is a strict contraction, then $I-T^*T$ is positive definite if and only if the map $A_T:\HS \to [0, \infty)$ given by $h \mapsto (\|h\|^2-\|Th\|^2)^{\frac{1}{2}}$ defines a norm on $\HS$.
 The reason behind dealing with strict contractions only is that if $T$ is a contraction with $\|T\|=1$, then $A_T$ does not define a norm if $T$ attains its norm at a point, i.e. if $\|Tx\|=\|x\|$ for a nonzero vector $x$.
 The minimal isometric dilation of a strict contraction is more subtle.
 The unilateral shift $M_z$ on $\ell_2(\HS)$ happens to be the minimal isometric dilation for every strict contraction on a Hilbert space $\HS$, see \cite{Nagy Foias} for details.
 However, we shall see that in general a Banach space contraction may not dilate to a Banach space isometry.
 Indeed, if every strict contraction $T$ on a Banach space $\X$ dilates to a Banach space isometry or equivalently if the map $A_T$ defines a norm on $\X$ for every strict contraction $T$, then $\X$ becomes a Hilbert space and vice-versa.
 This is one of our main results and is stated below.

 \begin{thm} Let $\mathbb{X}$ be a complex Banach space.
 Then the following are equivalent.

 \begin{enumerate}

 \item[(i)] Every strict contraction $T$ on $\X$ dilates to the unilateral shift $M_z$ on $\ell_2(\mathbb{X}).$